alec-o-mago/hackathon-concordium-task-1/README.md

 ## Installing Rust and Cargo

 I downloaded Rustup from https://win.rustup.rs/x86_64, ran the installer, and got the following result:

 ![01](/images/01.png)

 ![02](/images/02.png)

-Them I copy-pasted the commands in a terminal to install Wasm which will be used for building contracts.
+Then I copy-pasted this command in the terminal to install Wasm:

 ```
 rustup target add wasm32-unknown-unknown
 ```

 ## Installing Concordium Client